-One of the main limitations of nano-vacuum transistors is their low transconductance.
+One of the main limitations of nanoscale vacuum channel transistors (NVCTs) is their low transconductance.
 The small intrinsic gain is attributed to the limited current density.
+Despite the fact that vacuum is ideal as carrier transport medium, the tunneling resistance at the emitter-vacuum interface largely limits the emission current.
 The emission current is determined by the energy barrier and electric field on the cathode surface.
-The surface field needs to be $\sim 1 \text{ GV/m}$ at least, for significant emission.
-The channel current has been significantly improved in the past decade by reducing the gap size to $\sim 10 \text{ nm}$ range and/or by modifying the work function of the emitter surface.
-Reducing the gap size naturally results in reducing the operating voltage, and less than 5V operation has been demonstrated.
+The surface field needs to be at least \sim 1 GV/m for significant emission.
+The channel current has been significantly improved in the past decade by reducing the gap size to \sim 10 nm range and/or by modifying the work function of the emitter surface.
+Reducing the gap size naturally results in reducing the operating voltage, and less than 5 V operation has been demonstrated.
 Despite these improvements, the transconductance still remains one or two orders of magnitude smaller than those of CMOS transistors.